thousandeyes/terraform-provider-thousandeyes/docs/resources/alert_rule.md

 Optional:

 - `message` (String) The contents of the email, as a string.
-- `recipient` (List of String) The email addresses to send the notification to.
+- `recipient` (Set of String) The email addresses to send the notification to.

 <a id="nestedblock--notifications--third_party"></a>